إنتقل إلى المحتوى الرئيسي

 • Operator-authored values guests read on a published page → product translation workflow.

-• Labels belonging to the application itself → UI string workflow with explicit keys.
+• Labels belonging to the application itself → UI string workflow.

 • Mixed sentences should keep fixed grammar in UI translations and pass authored names or numbers as variables.